russdoestech/free-genai-bootcamp-2025/sentence-constructor/prompt.md

 </assistant:output>
 </example>

-Student Input: There are bears at the door, did you leave the garbage out?
+Student Input: What color is the sky?